-Our ecologists use an innovative combination of genomic, ecological and environmental data to uncover the evolutionary secrets of our unique Australian plants, particularly within New South Wales.
+Our ecologists use an innovative combination of genomic, ecological and environmental data to uncover the evolutionary secrets of our unique Australian plants, particularly within NSW.

 Scientists at the Australian PlantBank seek to understand the biology of Australian plants, particularly threatened species and habitats such as rainforests.

-Managing the natural areas within our Botanic Gardens contributes to essential habitat maintenance and supports healthy fauna populations.
+Managing the natural woodland and grassland areas within our Botanic Gardens contributes to essential habitat maintenance and supports healthy fauna populations.